phplucidframe/phplucidframe-docs/application-structure.rst

 Directory and File Precedence
 -----------------------------

-PHPLucidFrame has directory and file precedence to look for when a page request is made.
+Basically PHPLucidFrame uses a file-system based router although it allows to define custom routing.
+It has directory and file precedence to look for when a page request is made.
 For example, a request to ``http://www.example.com/post`` or ``http://localhost/acme/post`` will look for the directory and file as the following order:

 +-------+--------------------------+-----------------------------------------------------------------------------------------+
 | Order | File                     | Description                                                                             |